dxx-rebirth/dxx-rebirth/README.txt

    * Besides MIDI and CD-Audio (Redbook), you can play your own custom Music from your Harddrive or a separate AddOn.
    * Both games can utilize special AddOn packs to replace or expand the original game content.
    * Multiplayer via UDP protocol provides a fast and easy-to-use LAN and Online action.
 This includes reliable communication causing less glitches due to lost packages.
-   * Multiplayer via IPX protocol lets you play against players still using the MS-DOS version of the game.
    * The ingame Demo-recording system has been improved.
 Demos are less glitchy and smaller while still still being backwards-compatible to earlier versions of the games.
    * Higher game speed will not cause glitches such as unacceptable fast homing projectiles, incredible high damage caused by several collisions or Fusion cannon, etc.
    * Player files, Savegames, Demos and Missions from DOS-Versions of the games can freely be used in DXX-Rebirth and vice versa.